DaCrazyWeiser/chirper/README.md

 # Work Distribution
 - Ethan L'Heureux: Wrote the entire front end html, css and some of the form stuff to help work on comments.
 Did all the buttons on the front end and wrote the views and urls.
-- Noah Leeper: Wrote backend models tried to help figure out how the database stores comments and also the README.
+- Noah Leeper: Wrote backend models; tried to help figure out how the database stores comments and also most of the README.
-- Isaac Dawson: Wrote some forms
+- Isaac Dawson: Wrote some forms to connect the frontend/backend.
+Helped fix views and some of the css.